StringManolo/1337/directory-finder/README.md

 The user agents are chosed randomly

 ##### --proxy
 You can pass an url or a filename instead where each request will be proxied trought one of the proxies listed.
+> Not implemented yet.

 ##### --code
 Patter to return files. !404 for print all urls that dosn't return a 404 status code